md(4) — Linux manual page

 page to write out.

-If the swap device was on RAID1 (or RAID10), then the data is
+If the swap device was on RAID1 (or RAID10), then the data is sent

-will never be read from that block.
+be read from that block.

 It is conceivable for a similar situation to occur on non-swap